-- Provide public relations and marketing support for the District’s mobility and transportation, environmental and urban design, and public safety efforts.
+- Provide public relations and marketing support for the District’s mobility and transportation, beautification and urban design, and public safety efforts.

 - Create and reinforce positive perception by encouraging new development and redevelopment as well as improving maintenance of existing properties.